 The main component of the credit score is your payment history, whether or not you make your payments on time.
 Any time you pay late or do not pay enough to meet your required monthly minimum payment, you damage your credit score.

-Remember, accurate information remains on your credit report and cannot magically just be removed.
+Remember, accurate information remains on your credit report for a time period set by law, and cannot just be removed magically if the information is not to your liking.
 Beware of collection agencies that demand payment for accounts that you really do not owe.
-Learn to dispute those items and don't fall prey to scams that will negotiate a payment in exchange for deleting the information from your credit report.
+Learn to dispute those items and dont fall prey to scams that will negotiate a payment in exchange for deleting the information from your credit report.

 I hope this information helps you Find.
 Learn & Save.